w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 ## User login navigation

 Links associated with whether a user is logged in.
-Please note navigation links below suffixed with the note _(requires login)_ mean the content can only be accessed if the user is logged in.

 ### Logged out